quick-lint/quick-lint-js/plugin/emacs/README.md

   ;; buffer.
 The default is 0.5 (500ms)
   (setq-local eglot-send-changes-idle-time 0)

-  ;; Optional: Make Eglot run automatically when 'js-mode` is loaded (eglot-ensure))
+  ;; Optional: Make Eglot run automatically when `js-mode' is loaded (eglot-ensure))
 (add-hook 'js-mode-hook #'my-eglot-quicklintjs-setup)
 ```